DaveCaulfield/Zapp/testing.md

  ## Resolved
 - Testing also highlighted that the timer ran into negative numbers.
-- The code was revisited and ammended to include am if statement to contain the count between 45 and 0.
+- The code was revisited and ammended to include an if statement to contain the count between 45 and 0.
 - This improves the game experience for the user.

     Back to [README.md](README.md)